 ChildVision: the National Education Centre for Blind Children

-Over 150 years old, ChildVision is the only place in Ireland totally dedicated to the education and therapy needs of children and young people with visually and multiple disabilities children.
-The centre works with children from all over Ireland, ranging in age from birth to 23 years of age.
-It is made of 2 preschools and a Montessori for children with VI and ASD, a vocational training centre for young adults with VI and St. Joseph’s Primary School for Children with Visual Impairment, Rosmini Secondary Unit for students with VI and ASD and a Vocational training centre for young adults with VI.
+ChildVision is the only place in Ireland totally dedicated to the education and therapy needs of children and young people with visual impairment and multiple disabilities.
+The campus consists of two preschools and a Montessori; the Rosmini secondary unit for students with VI and ASD, a vocational training centre for young adults with VI and St. Joseph’s Primary School for Children with Visual Impairment.
+ChildVision has a specialized therapeutic team including a nursing, physiotherapy, two speech therapists and two occupational therapists who oversee the equine therapy programme.
 The music therapy service was established in 2010 and provides therapy across the campus, two days a week.
-The therapist, Bill Ahessy provides individual and group sessions as well as joint work with the SLT department.
+The therapist, Bill Ahessy provides individual and group sessions as well as well as some joint work with the SLT and other departments.
 Bill has been practicing as a music therapist since 2008.
 He trained at the University of Technology in Sydney and completed a Masters through research at the University of Cadiz in Spain.
-Bill has training in Neurologic Music Therapy and is influenced by Nordoff Robbins and Giant Steps, Australia.
-His approach is child-centred underpinned by humanistic, developmental and cognitive theory.
+Bill has training in Neurologic Music Therapy and is influenced by Nordoff Robbins and Community Music Therapy.
+He has a child-centred and integrated approach underpinned by humanistic, developmental and cognitive theory.
 Students on placement at the centre will be based in St. Joseph’s Primary School working with children from 5-12 years old.
 They will also have the opportunity to work with some of the preschool age children.

 Meath Community Unit, Dublin 8

 The Meath Community Unit is a HSE run residential unit and day care centre for older people with a range of conditions including: Dementia, mental health difficulties, Parkinson’s disease, stroke and physical disabilities.
 The music therapy service was created here in 2009 following a research study funded by the Meath Foundation.
-A randomised control trial at the Unit examining the effect of a music therapy choir on the mood, quality of life and cognitive function of older people.
+A randomised control trial examined the effect of a music therapy choir on the mood, quality of life and cognitive function of older people.
 The results of this study were significant and it was presented at the 10th European Music Therapy Congress and published in Music and Medicine.
-The music therapist works as part of the multidisciplinary team which includes: GPs, nursing, physiotherapy, occupational therapy, social work, dietician and SLT.
+The music therapist, Bill Ahessy works as part of the multidisciplinary team which includes: GPs, nursing, physiotherapy, occupational therapy, social work, dietician and SLT.
 Bill trained at the University of Technology in Sydney and later completed a Masters through research at the University of Cadiz in Spain.
-A Diploma in Person-centred Dementia care (University of Surrey) and training in Dementia Care Mapping and have been instrumental in the development of his practice and in understanding of the lived experience of people with dementia.
+A Diploma in Person-Centred Dementia care (University of Surrey) and training in Dementia Care Mapping and have been instrumental in the development of his practice and understanding of the lived experience of people with dementia.
 The music therapist uses a person-centred and integrated approach in his work with individual and groups.
 Susan Hurley, a graduate of the MA in Music Therapy at UL works in the unit one day a week conducting individual work with clients and co-facilitating the music therapy choir.
 Students will have the opportunity to work with older adults in individual and group sessions as well exposure to the use of choir work in music therapy.

 Music Therapy Service at the National Rehabilitation Hospital